Deltochilum kolbei: Behavior

 Although specific behavioral studies on D. kolbei are lacking, members of the genus Deltochilum, particularly those in the subgenus Aganhyboma, are notable for their diverse feeding strategies.Some species within this group exhibit predatory behavior, preying on millipedes, which is rare among dung beetles.
 It is currently unclear whether D. kolbei shares this trait or adheres to the more traditional coprophagous habits of the Scarabaeinae.

 Lifecycle

 The lifecycle of D. kolbei has not been formally documented.
-However, like other scarabeine beetles, it is presumed to involve the formation of brood balls from dung or other organic material, within which the larvae develop.
+However, like other scarabaeine beetles, it is presumed to involve the formation of brood balls from dung or other organic material, within which the larvae develop.